-- 1. Relevant Electricity Supply licensees (electricity supply licensees that supply electricity and are, or have Affiliates that are, holders of an electricity generation licence, as set out in the Licence Conditions):
+- 1. Relevant Electricity Supply licensees (electricity supply licensees that are, or have Affiliates that are, holders of an electricity generation licence, as set out in the Licence Conditions):

 - E.ON Energy Solutions Limited

 - E.ON UK plc

-- 2. Relevant Gas Supply licensees (gas supply licensees that supply gas and are, or have Affiliates that are, holders of an electricity generation licence, as set out in the Licence Conditions):
+- 2. Relevant Gas Supply licensees (gas supply licensees that are, or have Affiliates that are, holders of an electricity generation licence, as set out in the Licence Conditions):

 - E.ON Energy Gas (Eastern) Limited

 - E.ON Energy Gas (North West) Limited

 - E.ON Energy Solutions Limited

 - E.ON UK plc

 - Economy Power Limited

-- 3. Relevant Generation licensees (a generation licensee that supplies electricity and gas, or its Affiliates supply electricity or gas, as set out in the License Conditions):
+- 3. Relevant Generation licensees (generation licensees that supply electricity or gas, or its Affiliates supply electricity or gas, as set out in the Licence Conditions):

-- Citigen (London) Limited
+- Citigen (London) Limited (licence revoked 9 September 2019)

-- E.ON Climate & Renewables UK Humber Wind Limited
+- RWE Renewables UK Humber Wind Limited (formerly E.ON Climate & Renewables UK Humber Wind Limited)

-- E.ON UK plc
+- E.ON UK plc (licence revoked 9 September 2019)

 - Rampion Offshore Wind Limited